ElendMeister/universe-www/README.md

 #### TODO:

 - login and registration with angular-local-storage
+- ng-annotate
-- documentation
+- more documentation